Bill O'Brien (American football): Response to sanctions

-Due to the Penn State child sex abuse scandal, on July 24, 2012, the National Collegiate Athletic Association (NCAA) sanctioned Penn State with a four-year postseason ban and loss of 40 scholarships over a four-year period.
+Due to the Penn State child sex abuse scandal, the National Collegiate Athletic Association (NCAA) sanctioned Penn State with a four-year postseason ban and loss of 40 scholarships over a four-year period on July 24, 2012.

 In light of these NCAA sanctions, O'Brien issued the following statement:

 "Today we receive a very harsh penalty from the NCAA and as head coach of the Nittany Lions football program, I will do everything in my power to not only comply, but help guide the University forward to become a national leader in ethics, compliance and operational excellence.
 I knew when I accepted the position that there would be tough times ahead.
 But I am committed for the long term to Penn State and our student athletes.

 I was then and I remain convinced that our student athletes are the best in the country.
 I could not be more proud to lead this team and these courageous and humble young men into the upcoming 2012 season.
 Together we are committed to building a better athletic program and university".

 Because of a clause in his contract, O'Brien received an automatic four-year extension that guaranteed an extra year for every year of sanctions put on the program.